 The Government decree of 1988 authorized the establishment of the University of Balamand starting with the Faculty of Arts and Social Sciences.
 Académie Libanaise des Beaux Arts (ALBA), and the Institute of Theology.
 Five years later, four more Faculties were added.
 These are the Faculty of Sciences, the Faculty of Engineering, the Faculty of Business and Management, and the Faculty of Health Sciences.
-A Government decree of 1999 authorized the establishment of the Saint George's Faculty of Post Graduate

-Medical Education and the University Institute of Technology, the Government decree of 2000 authorized the establishment of the Faculty of Medicine & Medical Sciences.
-The latest is the Faculty of Library and Information Studies which was established in 2012.
+A Government decree of 1999 authorized the establishment of the Saint George's Faculty of Post Graduate Medical Education and the University Institute of Technology, the Government decree of 2000 authorized the establishment of the Faculty of Library and Information Studies which was established in 2012.